emina-ferzana/audio_project_rpi/README.md

-# Classifier Project
+# Audio Acquisition Project

-This project implements the recording and timestamping of a continuous audio stream using the PortAudio API.
+This project implements the recording and timestamping of a continuous audio stream using the PortAudio API on Unix system.
-There are several versions of recording available, the most functionalities are available by running the basis_audio_program_adctimestamps.c file.
+Several recording methods are  available, with the most comprehensive functionality provided by the `basis_audio_program_adctimestamps.c` file.
-File pa_devs.c lists out the recognized audio hardware of the system, and is recommended to run before any recording to check if your system recognized the Adafruit digital microphone.
+The file `pa_devs.c` lists all recognized audio hardware on the system.
+It is recommended to run this file before any recording session to verify that your system has correctly recognized the digital microphone.

 ## Prerequisites